Manage a Team

 For example, if you’re hiring a customer service representative, a phone screen can help you assess their phone etiquette and problem-solving skills.

 Interviews are your chance to dig deeper and find out if a candidate is the right fit for your team.
 But they can also be nerve-wracking—for both you and the candidate.
-Here’s how to make the most of them.
+Here’s how to follow some interview process steps for employers so that you make the most of your time.

 Different roles may require different types of interviews: